sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerPowerTimeScheme.md

 Each power time scheme covers one or more days of the week, and defines which hours of those days are considered peak times and which are off-peak times.
 In addition, the time scheme defines a pool size value for each hour of the day for the days of the week covered by the time scheme.
 No one desktop group can be associated with two or more time schemes that cover the same day of the week.

 For any day of the week not covered by any power time scheme, it is assumed that all hours are off-peak and no pool size management is required for any of the hours.

+PeakHours is deprecated, and PeakHalfHours should be used instead.

+PoolSize is deprecated, and PoolSizeHalfHours should be used instead.

 For more information about the power policy mechanism and pool size management, see 'help about\_Broker\_PowerManagement'.